-Push - The distributed Push approach relies on sending address resolution updates with each location change.
-The edge bridges learn the VM addresses at each location update, and manages resolution tables at the edge bridges.
-Thus, it avoids request broadcasting, but requires larger resolution tables.
-Keeping the location information consistent and close to the VM allows for a faster start-up time of the new connections and a lower network load.
-For instance, this approach is used in Netlord NL-ARP address learning approach [23].
-Netlord replicates the resolution database on every server, and therefore uses a maximal possible number of entries.
-The consistency exists due to update pushing, i.e. the edge bridge sends an update message upon every change of the VM status that it is responsible of, similarly to the gracious ARP mechanism.
+cates the resolution database on every server, and therefore uses a maximal possible number of entries.
+The edge bridge sends an update message upon every change of the VM status that it is responsible of, similarly to the gratuitous ARP mechanism.
 Unfortunately, in order to be efficient, this approach requires large tables.
 Note that if the table capacity is large enough and the update messages always arrive within a negligible time, the push architectures tables are always consistent.
 Usually, the Push approach is combined with the Pull approach for resolving cases with resolution table inconsistency due to table overflow or resolution packet losses.